vrtulka23/scnt-pypuq/README.md

 ```

 More examples and explanation are available in the documentation.
-You can also look on the test problems in the [pytest directory](https://github.com/vrtulka23/scnt-pypuq/tree/main/pytest).
+You can also look at the test problems in the [pytest directory](https://github.com/vrtulka23/scnt-pypuq/tree/main/pytest).